cudmore/pie/readme-web.md

 <IMG SRC="docs/img/web/web_config.png">
 </td></tr></table>

 The Configure section allows parameters of the PiE server to be set.
 Current parameters can be saved with 'Save Defaults' and will automatically be loaded the next time the PiE server is run.
+Make sure you save your changes with 'Save Defaults'.

 **Repeat Forever**.
 When checked, 'Start Recording' will record videos of 'Repeat Duration' over and over until 'Stop Recording' is pressed.
 When 'Arm' is on, this will be turned off.